vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 ## vsg::Data base class

-The [vsg::Data](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Data.h) is a pure vertiual base class that subclasses from vsg::Object to gain it's support for intrusive referfence counting, Metadata and Run-Time Type Information (RTTI) support.
-Will go into the details of [Metadata](Metadata.md) and [RTTI](Visitor.md) support later in this chapter.
+The [vsg::Data](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Data.h) is a pure virtual base class that subclasses from vsg::Object to gain it's support for intrusive reference counting, Metadata and Run-Time Type Information (RTTI) support.
+We will go into the details of [Metadata](Metadata.md) and [RTTI](Visitor.md) support later in this chapter.

-The vsg::Data defines a set of pure virtual methods that all concrete subclasses from vsg::Data must provide, these methods provide scene graph and applications that ability to query the size of values in the data container, ppinter to the data and dimnensions of the data.
+The vsg::Data defines a set of pure virtual methods that all concrete subclasses from vsg::Data must provide, these methods provide scene graph and applications the ability to query the size of values in the data container, pointer to the data and dimnensions of the data.
 The methods are:

 ~~~ cpp
         virtual std::size_t valueSize() const = 0;